joegit111/qbo-attachment-migration-demo/README.md

 - The uploader could batch work by entity type or by file size.
 - Concurrency could be added at the attachment level (for example, a worker pool over the inventory) as long as all workers share a consistent run-log view or write to a central log sink (database table, Kafka topic, and so on).

-The point is not raw speed in this demo; the point is that the idempotent structure and logging make it safe to turn up throughput later.
+The emphasis in this demo is on safety and clarity of behavior; the same structure can support higher throughput once distributed execution and external storage are introduced.

 ## Path to production

-Blob storage.
+Blob storage (S3/GCS).
-DATA_DIR and FILES_DIR would point to S3 or GCS buckets instead of a local filesystem.
+In a cloud deployment, DATA_DIR and FILES_DIR would point to S3 or GCS buckets instead of a local filesystem.
 Inventory building would list objects in a prefix rather than walking directories.
+The rest of the pipeline logic stays the same.

 Orchestrator.
 The scripts would become tasks in an Airflow, Prefect, or Dagster flow: